fardog/paper/README.md

 Messaging API
 -------------

-*paper* uses passes messages from each of it's modules using a well-defined JSON object, in the following format:
+*paper* passes messages from each of it's modules using a well-defined JSON object, in the following format:

 ```